nmarhari/sdp/documentation/usecase.md

   - If the input is not a valid decimal or integer, the system displays an error message: "Invalid ratio.
 Please enter a valid number."

 ---

-# Use Case: Viewing Meal and Insulin History

-## Use case number: 4

-### Use case name: Viewing Meal and Insulin History

-### Description and goal:
-Allows users to view a history of their meals, estimated insulin doses, and blood glucose levels for tracking and review purposes.

-### Actor:
-- **User**: A person with diabetes requiring insulin management.

-### Primary actor:
-- **User**

-### Stakeholders:
-- **Users**: Need to track their meals and insulin dosage over time for better diabetes management.
-- **Doctors/Healthcare Providers**: May review the logs during checkups to adjust treatment plans.

-### Pre-conditions:
-- The user has taken previous photos of meals and received insulin dosage estimates.

-### Triggers:
-- The user selects the option to view their meal and insulin history from the app menu.

-### Post-conditions:
-- **Success**: The system displays a log of meals, insulin estimates, and blood glucose levels.
-- **Failure**: An error message is displayed if there is no data available or a technical issue occurs.

-### Basic flow:
-1. The user selects the option to view their meal and insulin history.
-2. The system retrieves the saved data from previous sessions.
-3. The system displays a list of meals, corresponding insulin estimates, and glucose levels.
-4. The user can scroll through or filter the history by date.

-### Alternative path:
-- **No Data Available**:
-  - If there are no previous meals recorded, the system displays a message: "No meal history available."

----

-# Use Case: Generating Insulin and Meal Reports for Healthcare Providers

-## Use case number: 5

-### Use case name: Generating Insulin and Meal Reports for Healthcare Providers

-### Description and goal:
-Allows users to generate a report of their meal and insulin history to share with their healthcare provider for analysis and advice.

-### Actor:
-- **User**: A person with diabetes requiring insulin management.

-### Primary actor:
-- **User**

-### Stakeholders:
-- **Users**: Need to share accurate data with their healthcare providers.
-- **Doctors/Healthcare Providers**: Need access to detailed data to adjust treatment plans.

-### Pre-conditions:
-- The user has recorded meal and insulin data in the app.

-### Triggers:
-- The user selects the option to generate a report from their history.

-### Post-conditions:
-- **Success**: The system generates a report and allows the user to share it via email or download it as a PDF.
-- **Failure**: The system displays an error if there is no data available or an issue occurs.

-### Basic flow:
-1. The user selects the option to generate a report.
-2. The system retrieves the meal and insulin data from the user’s history.
-3. The system formats the data into a readable report.
-4. The user selects to either download the report as a PDF or share it via email.
-5. The system confirms the report generation and download or sharing.

-### Alternative path:
-- **No Data Available**:
-  - If there is no data available, the system displays a message: "No data available for report generation."